mefengl/what-i-read/README.md

 https://mitchellh.com/writing/prompt-engineering-vs-blind-prompting , the rare article really get the point of prompt engineering(if it is not a joke)

+https://mitchellh.com/writing/the-new-normal , "new normal" is a good concept

 09

 https://world.hey.com/jason/on-hiring-rehiring-and-one-question-to-answer-them-all-5db97bcb , make no choice is also a choice, keep someone is also a rehire